P-aladine/Bossrush/README.md

 # Bossrush
 ## Game concept
-3d top down boss rush shooter with a pixel wild west art style.
-Player is a young Billy the Kid.
+3d top down boss rush shooter with a pixelated wild west art style with a small rich and contained world and unique characters. world and characters exposition via dialogue (like in undertale and va1-ha11a)

+### Game loop
+  - Replay bosses (in player's dreams) for better time (speedrunning)
+  - Multiple difficulties

+### Story
+Player is Billy the Kid with the fool arcana trapped in his gun because of the world arcana.
+To exact revenge billy and the fool must now vanquish all the other arcanas including the world to prove them wrong.

 ### Controls
 - movement: basic movement + dash with wasd and shift respectively.
 - attacks: kick with space while shooting is with left mouseclick and throwing a coin with right.
 - other: r for reloading, scroll mouse wheel to change bullet and q/e to rotate camera around.

+### Mechanics
+- Bullet boost/ricochet: player throws a coin in an arc, he then must time his shooting to hit the coin (basically reverse parry).
+This results in a faster, stronger bullet (with auto aim)
+- Cover creation: create environment in a way where objects can be tipped over by kicking to create cover for the player.

 ### Bosses
 Most bosses are controlled by outlaws, hence the bounties the rest are mysteries.